ThePradox/SolarExportControl/docs/Customize.md

 def parse_status_payload(payload: bytes, current_status: bool) -> bool | None:
 ```

-Only required if `config.mqtt.topics.status` is not empty
+Only required if `config.mqtt.topics.inverterStatus` is not empty

-This function can be be edited to return the status from the payload of `config.mqtt.topics.status` as `bool` (True=Active / False=Inactive).
+This function can be be edited to return the status from the payload of `config.mqtt.topics.inverterStatus` as `bool` (True=Active / False=Inactive).
 Return `None` to discard message

 <details><summary>Example</summary>